General Contractor vs. Interior Designer: Who Does What?

 2. Removing Load Bearing Walls

 It’s probably no surprise to you that General Contractors are the ones responsible for the construction plans and coordinating the teams who will actually do the work.
 This also means they’re the ones who can make the call regarding removing walls.
-(And we all know open concept floor plans are popular!)

 Your GC will know which walls are or aren’t load-bearing, whether they can be moved, and how to change them according to building codes and safety.
-Designers can create a fabulous and functional floor plan, but they’ll nearly always have to get an outside opinion to know whether opening up walls is a viable option for the home.
+Designers can create a fabulous and functional floor plan, but they’ll nearly always have to get an outside confirmation to know whether opening up walls is a viable option for the home.

 3. Building Codes & Pulling Permits